APPLECROSS resident Kirsten Tannenbaum has dedicated more than three decades to women who want to breastfeed.

 She was awarded a Medal of the Order of Australia on Australia Day.

-She was at one point the branch president and said when she had children there was not enough good and accurate information about how breastfeeding worked – and she said that continues to be a problem today.
+She was at one point the branch president and said when she had children, there was not enough good and accurate information about how breastfeeding worked, a problem that she said continues today.

 “I think there’s a lot of work to be done in accepting breastfeeding as a norm,” she added.